Scheduling was first used by the military to create order and uniformity when doing things such as marching soldiers or attacks on targets.

 This means you can’t waste even a single second on set.
 Here are some tips I’ve learned along the way that might help you improve your own time management skills:

-It’s important to know how much your actors can take in terms of intensity and length of scenes, especially when working with non-professional actors who might not be.
+It’s important to know how much your actors can take in terms of intensity and length of scenes, especially when working with less experienced actors.

 As a cinematographer, you’ll be expected to know both, so take this chance to learn all about focal length—and then test your knowledge with our quiz.
 The first step in producing a film is knowing what you are shooting.